22 Oct How to develop a positive attitude in children

 We have the best chance of creating ‘can-do’ kids when they’re in their formative years, around seven to ten years old, whilst they’re at primary (elementary) school.
 Creating this attitude towards life at this age will go a long way to developing a positive habit for the rest of their lives.
 Of course, it’s never too early or late to achieve it, it’s just easier at this point.

 For people of any age, it’s crucial to be surrounded by positive people.
 We’re all impressionable and the people who make the most impression are those we have the most contact with – it rubs off.
-It’s so important, therefore, to surround ourselves with positive, can-do people.
-It’s the same principle as why you want kids to hang out with smart, well-behaved children, not the kid setting off fireworks in their bedroom.
+It’s the same reason that you want kids to hang out with smart, well-behaved children, not the kid setting off fireworks in their bedroom.

 So this is the good news: